 By clicking the color buttons below each mixer you can choose a palette of colors to mix with.
 Above each mixer is a color patch that will produce a color that mixes some amount of your current brush color with the palette color.
 Colors towards the top of the mixer will deliver subtle changes to your current color, while colors towards the bottom will be much closer to the palette color of that channel.

-Outside of making it easier to create smooth gradients, mixing has another benefit: It allows you create a cohesive piece.
+Outside of making it easier to create smooth gradients, mixing has another benefit: It allows you to create a cohesive piece.

-Limiting the amount of colors we use and then mixing tends to give a more cohesive palette, as we’re not trying to do too much at once.
+Limiting the number of colors we use and then mixing tends to give a more cohesive palette, as we’re not trying to do too much at once.
 This cohesive palette in turn means it will become easier to create a certain mood in an image.
 Sometimes, mixing in a little bit of accent color can also create unexpected results which in turn can be a little discovery for the audience to delight over as they discover the world of your image.

 What we can learn from this, is that the next time we select, say, gray, instead of reaching for a random or generic gray from the Advanced Color Selector, consider using one of Krita’s many wonderful mixing tools to create an interesting and fitting gray from hues that are roughly complementary (opposite each other on the hue wheel).